-During a ceremony in Stockholm, Sweden, the Edelstam Foundation announced that it is now opening their Call for Nominations for the Edelstam Prize 2022.
+Today the Edelstam Foundation announces the opening of their Call for Nominations for the Edelstam Prize 2024.
 The nomination is open and candidates may be submitted by anyone.
 The Edelstam Prize is awarded every second year for outstanding contributions and exceptional courage in standing up for one’s beliefs in the Defence of Human Rights.
-The laureate will be awarded during a ceremony on November22nd 2022 at the House of Nobility in Stockholm.
+The laureate will be awarded during a ceremony on November 19th at the House of Nobility in Stockholm.

-“In situations of widespread violations of human rights, those who are willing to risk their personal safety to defend the rights of others, not only save lives, but most importantly preserve for all of us the essential value of human dignity is of importance,” says Lise Bergh, Chair of the Edelstam Prize Nomination Committee.
+“In situations of widespread violations of human rights, those who are willing to risk their personal safety to defend the rights of others, not only save lives, but most importantly preserve for all of us the essential value of human dignity,” says Lise Bergh, Chair of the Edelstam Prize Nomination Committee.

-From December 6th 2017 until May 31st 2022 it is possible to nominate candidates for the Edelstam Prize 2022.
+From February 5th until June 30th 2024 it is possible to nominate candidates for the Edelstam Prize 2024.
 The Nomination Committee plays an important role in finding potential candidates through their networks around the world.
-However, it is an “open nomination,”, anyone can nominate a candidate.
-The Nomination Committee will then present 5-15 candidates to the Edelstam Prize Jury who will select a laureate.
+However, it is an “open nomination,” that is to say, anyone can nominate a candidate.
+The Nomination Committee will then present 5-15 candidates to the Edelstam Prize Jury who then will select a laureate.

 The Edelstam Prize